The supremely serene slipway leading out to Salton Sea.

 next album: Scenes and People of Balboa Park, San Diego, California - 25th September 2005

-previous album: California Desert: San Diego to El Centro, California, US - 24th September 2005
+previous album: California Desert: El Centro, Imperial Valley, California, US - 24th September 2005

-The supremely serene slipway leading out to Salton Sea.
+The serene slipway leading out to Salton Sea.

 The top of the pier

-Looking north out over the sea.
-The placid surface conceals the strange reddish colour of the water
+The surface conceals the reddish colour of the water

 Some sort of navigation aid